openremote/m1designer/README.md

     java -cp 'build/libs/*' org.openremote.beta.server.Server

 If you change the WebSocket host or port, you must adjust `index.html`.

+For quick turnaround when debugging client in production, recompile only the client portion between server restarts:

+    ./gradlew assembleClient

 Build image and run Docker container
 ---